wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * https://github.com/mp911de/spring-cloud-vault-config-samples
    <br /><br />

-2. Each repo has two folders with two example apps:
+2. Notice that each repo contains two folders with two example apps:

    * <a href="#quick-start"><strong>quick-start</strong></a> to write a secret, then read that secret back

    * <a href="#sample-app"><strong>sample-app</strong></a> to make API calls (using curl CLI commands) to an app server which interacts with a database
    <br /><br />

+   <a name=".gitignore"></a>

    ### .gitignore from GitHub

-1. If you have not already done so, create a <tt>global .gitignore</tt> configuration file on your machine $HOME folder:
+3. If you have not already done so, create a <tt>global .gitignore</tt> configuration file on your machine $HOME folder:

    On a Mac or Linux: